cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 ##### Istio

-The Istio control plane issues SPIFFE IDs to all workloads, but it seems to do it on a per-service-hostname basis, which also doesn’t match up well with the Cilium Security ID.
+The Istio control plane issues SPIFFE IDs to all workloads, but it does it on a per-service-hostname basis, which also doesn’t match up well with the Cilium Security ID.

 ##### Other mTLS options